mosip/documentation/docs/sandbox-details/componets.md

   * Expose REST API endpoints for OIDC client management
 * The authentication wrapper library component is provided as a run time dependency by including it in the classpath
 * [IdP core](componets.md#idp-core) and [Key Manager](componets.md#key-manager) components are used as build-time dependencies for various common and crypto functionalities
-* Built using spring boot framework
+* This is built using the spring boot framework.

 ### **Key Manager**

-* Responsible for secure key management and exposing API for all the cryptography functionalities required by the IdP service component
+* Responsible for secure key management and exposing API for all the cryptography functionalities required by the IdP service component.
-* It depends on [HSM (Hardware Security Module)](componets.md#hsm) for the secure storage of keys
+* It depends on [HSM (Hardware Security Module)](componets.md#hsm) for the secure storage of keys.
-* Typically key manager is run as a service, but it is used as a library in the [IdP service](componets.md#idp-service) to minimize the effort of managing extra containers
+* Typically key manager is run as a service, but it is used as a library in the [IdP service](componets.md#idp-service) to minimize the effort of managing extra containers.

 ### **IdP Core**